leungkimming/MAUIcontainer/README.md

 * I need to thank Nathaniel Moschkin for his great project [mauiIbvieIxample](https://github.com/nmoschkin/mauiIbvieIxample), which gives me a good starting point to build my MAUIcontainer App.
 * BlazorWebView is not suitable because we have to bundle all the Blazor code inside the MAUI App and we cannot freely load any Blazor from any host.
 * MAUI WebView seems to be the only choice but WebView is just an HTML5 rendering engine without any UI implementations, such as navigation, file select for upload, download, etc. We have to implement them for both Android and IOS.
-* I demonstrated some of these implementations in this PoC and below are the explainations.
+* We demonstrated some of these implementations in this PoC and below are the explainations.
-* I will use our previous [Blazor wasm App PoC 'dotnet6EAA'](https://github.com/leungkimming/DotNet6EAA) as an example to run it in the PoC.
+* We will use our previous [Blazor wasm App PoC 'dotnet6EAA'](https://github.com/leungkimming/DotNet6EAA) as an example to run it in the PoC.
 # Give it a go
 ## Basic Development Environment Setup
 * Windows 10/11 Pro (Android emulators need hardware vitualization)